bebrws/newblog/posts/pythonListComprehensionsInJS.md

     [x + y for x in [1, 3] for y in [2, 4] ]
 ```

-In Javascript you could:
+In Javascript the closest I could think of was:

 ```
     [1, 3].flatMap(d => [2, 4].map(v => d + v))
 ```

-Although this is getting a little flame war like now...

 A more useful example of list comprehensions in JS maybe?